ShuaaS/Saudi-Coffee-Classification/README.md

 to be classified as follows:

 **1- Saudi Coffee Types Dataset (SCTD):**
-The main focus of this dataset is distinguishing between different genotypes of Saudi coffee (as a part of the Arabic coffee genotypes), they have different morphology and size.
-This dataset contains 5 classes of Saudi coffee genotypes beans (Harari, Khawlani, Nabari, Laqamti and Wild (Briah)).
-This dataset can be used to classify beans based ondifferences in the shape features of beans’ genotypes to evaluate and control the quality of the traded coffee beans.
+This dataset's primary goal is to differentiate between several Saudi coffee genotypes, which are related to Arabic coffee genotypes and differ in size and morphology.
+Five classes of Saudi coffee genotype beans (Harari, Khawlani, Nabari, Laqamti, and Wild (Briah)) are included in this dataset.
+In order to assess and manage the quality of the traded coffee beans, this dataset may be used to categorize beans according to variations in the shape characteristics of the genotypes of the beans.

 **2- Saudi Coffee Roasting Dataset (SCRD)**
-The main focus of this dataset is distinguishing between different roasting degrees of Saudi coffee based on the samples collected from the coffee market in Saudi Arabia.
-As we find out that there are 3 main roasting degrees in addition of the raw state of the bean.
-The beans can be identifiable by their colour.
-This dataset contains 4 classes of Saudi coffee genotypes beans (Raw, Degree 1, Degree 2 and Degree 3).
+This dataset's primary goal is to differentiate between various roast levels of Saudi coffee using samples taken from the country's coffee market.
+As we discover, there are three primary roasting levels in addition to the bean's raw form.
+The color of the beans makes them distinctive.
+Four classes of Saudi coffee genotype beans (Raw, Degree 1, Degree 2, and Degree 3) are included in this dataset.

-**3- Saudi Coffee Types and Roasting Dataset (SCTRD)** This dataset combined two classes from the two as intercross datasets to form 20 classes.
+**3- Saudi Coffee Types and Roasting Dataset (SCTRD)** Two classes from the two intercross datasets were joined in this dataset to create 20 classes.

 The details the number of images in each categories can be found in this Table: